D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Related Work

 \section{Related Work}

-\textbf{KV Cache Eviction.} KV Cache eviction efficiently compresses KV caches by retaining key KVs and discarding less crucial ones.
-Mistral-7B~\cite{jiang2023mistral} and Streaming LLM~\cite{DBLP:journals/corr/abs-2309-17453} focus on tokens crucial for near-sequence generation. $\text{H}_{2}\text{O}$~\cite{zhang2024h2o}, Scissorhands~\cite{DBLP:conf/nips/LiuDLWXXKS23}, and RoCo~\cite{DBLP:journals/corr/abs-2402-06262} maintain a small set of influential tokens based on attention scores to enhance generation quality.
-FlexGen~\cite{ge2023model} adapts importance policies based on attention scores for KV eviction, while SnapKV~\cite{Li2024SnapKVLK} uses a recent window strategy to compress KV cache for long prompts, though not specifically for long text generation.
-However, these methods can significantly lose context from evicted KVs.
+\textbf{Non-Trainable KV Cache Compression.} Majority of existing non-trainable KV cache compression methods reduce KV caches by focusing on evicting less crucial KVs.
+For example, Mistral-7B~\citep{jiang2023mistral}, StreamingLLM~\citep{xiao2023efficient} and \zw{SirLLMs~\citep{yao2024sirllm}} focus on tokens crucial for near-sequence generation. $\text{H}_{2}\text{O}$~\citep{zhang2024h2o}, Scissorhands~\citep{DBLP:conf/nips/LiuDLWXXKS23} and RoCo~\citep{DBLP:journals/corr/abs-2402-06262} maintain a small set of influential tokens based on attention scores.
+FlexGen~\citep{ge2023model} adopts importance policies based on attention scores for KV eviction, while SnapKV~\citep{Li2024SnapKVLK} uses a recent window strategy to compress KV cache for long prompts. \zw{PyramidKV~\citep{cai2024pyramidkv} and PyramidInfer~\citep{yang2024pyramidinfer} propose the layer-wise KVs eviction strategies}. \zw{NaCL~\citep{chen2024nacl} combines proxy-tokens and random eviction to keep robustness of LLMs.
+However, these methods can significantly lose context from evicted KVs.}

-\textbf{KV Cache Quantization.} Quantization methods aim to compress the bit width of KV cache activations, as seen in several approaches~\cite{hooper2024kvquant, yue2024wkvquant, liu2024kivi, DBLP:journals/corr/abs-2402-18096, kang2024gear}.
-KIVI~\cite{liu2024kivi} quantizes the key cache per channel and the value cache per token to reduce the memory requirement.
-KVQuant~\cite{hooper2024kvquant} integrates multiple technologies, including per-channel key quantization and non-uniform quantization, to quantify the KV cache.
-Gear~\cite{kang2024gear} combines quantization with low-rank decomposition techniques to reduce cache memory.
-Additionally, MiKV~\cite{DBLP:journals/corr/abs-2402-18096} introduces a mixed-precision approach that maintains less important KV pairs at a lower precision.
-Our $\text{D}_{2}\text{O}$ model compresses the KV cache into a fixed window size to handle longer texts and preserve context information, providing an orthogonal yet compatible approach with existing methods.

-\textbf{KV Cache Trainable Compression.} Some methods attempt to adapt LLMs to learn KV cache compression by training on select datasets.
-LESS~\cite{dong2024get} learns the residuals between the original and approximated attention outputs from a sparse policy applied during training.
-DMC~\cite{nawrot2024dynamic} pre-trains on original data to learn parameters that control compression across various heads and layers in the KV cache.
-However, training on partial datasets poses challenges in adapting these methods to diverse downstream tasks due to limited generalizability.
-Unlike these approaches, our $\text{D}_{2}\text{O}$ employs a plug-and-play method that requires no additional training, offering broader applicability without the need for dataset-specific tuning.
+\textbf{Trainable KV Cache Compression.} Some methods attempt to adapt LLMs to learn KV cache compression by training on selected datasets.
+For example, LESS~\citep{dong2024get} learns the residuals between the original and approximated attention outputs from a sparse policy applied during training.
+DMC~\citep{nawrot2024dynamic} pre-trains on original data to learn parameters that control compression across various heads and layers in the KV cache.
+However, training on selected datasets poses challenges in adapting these methods to diverse downstream tasks due to limited generalizability.
+Unlike these approaches, $\text{D}_{2}\text{O}$ employs a plug-and-play method that requires no additional training, offering broader applicability without the need for dataset-specific tuning.